karmab/kcli/docs/index.rst

 -  ``url`` custom qemu uri.
 -  ``session`` Defaults to ``False`` If you want to use qemu:///session (locally or remotely).
 Not recommended as it complicates access to the vm and is said to have lower performance.
--  ``remotednsmasq`` Defaults to ``False``.
-Allow to create entries in a dedicated dnsmasq instance running on a remote hypervisor to provide DNS resolution for vms using bridged networks.
 -  ``legacy`` Defaults to ``False``.
 Add extra socket information to libvirt uri as needed on some old hypervisors.

 Kubevirt